particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 | :---:   | ---:            | ---:            | :--- |
 | 3.0V    | 56              | 330             | nA   |
 | 1.8V    | 52              | 290             | nA   |

+If the RTC battery is not used, connect RTC_BAT to ground.

 #### GNSS_BAT
 This is the supply for maintaining the u-blox GNSS ephemeris and almanac data when removing power.
 This can use the same battery as RTC_BAT, can be a super-capacitor, or can be omitted.
 1.5 to 3.6V.
 Typical current is 15 uA.